 KYC is a part of the CDD (Customer Due Diligence) and EDD(Enhanced Due Diligence) measures required by most financial institutions and relevant service providers to incorporate in their internal risk management mechanism for regulatory compliance requirements.

 As to why is it required, the predominant reasons remains to be prevention of fraud, money laundering and terrorist funding.
-The idea being knowing who the banks deal with would allow government and the banks themselves to keep track of potential fraudulent transactions and might eventually lead to prevention of use of bank resources for such activities.
+The idea is knowing who the banks deal with would allow the government and the banks themselves to keep track of potential fraudulent transactions and might eventually lead to prevention of the use of bank resources for such activities.

 Who is covered under Indian KYC Laws?

 Though most organisations or registered entities follow KYC in one form or another(private non-banking companies ask for identity documents), not all of them are required by law to do so.

 Organisations that fall in the category are listed below,

 - Housing and non-banking finance companies

 - Payment system operators

 - Charitable trusts that include temples, churches and non-profit organizations

 - Stock brokers